 So make sure you also schedule a little me-time for yourself.
 Even if it’s just for a few minutes.

 Try going for a walk outside for a half hour to get away from the chaos.
 The fresh air will do you the world of good.
+And 30 minutes is just one 48th of your day!

 Or schedule in an evening that’s dedicated entirely to yourself once your relatives have all gone home.